Screenshot_102.3696.jpg

 HAND CONTROLLER

-Place the controller on your belly, and let it measure your breath.
+Place the VR controller on your belly, and let it measure your breath.

 wipDEEP__0000_Layer 15.jpg